Exomilus edychrous: Description

-by two transitional whorls keeled at periphery, and ornamented by fine close obliquely radiating riblets.
+by two transitional whorls keeled at the periphery, and ornamented by fine close obliquely radiating riblets.
 The adult sculpture : on the body whorl, fifteen spiral cords, of which the third and eighth are prominent, expressing the angle above and below the barrel of the whorl, the basal cords are broken into beads.
 The penultimate whorl shows six, and the antepenultimate with three spirals.
 Broader than the spirals are the perpendicular radials, fourteen on the body whorl, and proportionately fewer on the rest.
 Commencing at the suture and vanishing on the base, they raise tubercles at the intersection of the spirals.
 The resulting meshes enclose deep pits in which is a microscopic shagreen surface.
 The aperture is contracted, straight above, flexed below, fortified by a broad strong varix, out of which a deeply notched subcircular anal sulcus is excavated.
 The spiral sculpture traverses the varix.
 Within the outer lip are four tubercles.
 The inner lip is excavate.
 The siphonal canal is short and broad.